King Says Jerash Reflects Jordan's Image To World, Embodies Kingdom's Cultural Diversity

+his majesty bestows Silver Jubilee Medal on individuals, institutions in Jerash in recognition of their contributions His Majesty stresses that Jordan has completed first stage of Political modernisation following recent parliamentary elections King expresses complete rejection of forcible displacement of Palestinians His Majesty reiterates Jordan's readiness to respond firmly to any attempts to undermine its Sovereignty

-King Abdullah II on Tuesday visited Jerash, describing it as the city of history, civilization, and authenticity that reflects Jordan's image to the world and embodies the Kingdom's cultural, social, and touristic diversity.
+AMMAN - His Majesty King Abdullah on Tuesday visited Jerash, describing it as the city of history, civilization, and authenticity that reflects Jordan's image to the world and embodies the Kingdom's cultural, social, and touristic diversity.

 The King said the governorate's residents should benefit from these opportunities to establish entrepreneurial and income-generating projects that enable them to build a promising future.

-His Majesty also spoke about the recent parliamentary elections, stressing that Jordan has completed the first stage of political modernisation, expressing hope that the elections will be a starting point towards a platform-based partisan parliament that meets Jordanians' aspirations.
+His Majesty also spoke about the recent parliamentary elections, stressing that Jordan has completed the first stage of political modernisation, expressing hope that the elections will be a starting point towards a platform-based partisan parliament that meets Jordanians' aspirations, the statement said.

 The King pointed to the need to continue implementing economic and administrative modernisation, to achieve comprehensive development that impacts Jordanians in every city and village.